mepster/wensn/README.md

 ## LogRoll
 I also include a python class called LogRoll.
 This class opens a log file so that you can write SPL values to it.
 If the filename you provide changes, it rolls over to a new log.
-I included date and hour, but not the minutes and seconds, in the filename; this way, when the hour changes, the log file rolls over.
+I include the date and hour, but not the minutes and seconds, in the filename; this way, when the hour changes, the log file rolls over.
 The result is a set of timestamed ("hourstamped") log files, each containing all the data for a given hour.

 ## Credits: